Transfer Pricing in Venezuela

 Comparability Analysis in Venezuela

-• The characteristics of the operations.
+• The characteristics of the transactions.

 • The contractual terms.